 11. Samaspur Bird Sanctuary in Raebareli, Uttar Pradesh

-Uttar Pradesh, one of the largest states in India, is home to several attractions which attract the tourists.
-One among them is Samaspur Bird Sanctaury .
+Uttar Pradesh, one of the largest states in India, is home to several attractions that attract tourists.
+One among them is Samaspur Bird Sanctuary.
 If you happen to be a bird lover, then you should definitely visit.
 This bird sanctuary is home to more than 200 species of birds.
 Some popular names include spot bill, kingfisher, common teel and whistling teel, besides others.
-Additionally, the natural reserve has a lake which consists of various fishes.
+Additionally, the natural reserve has a lake that consists of various fishes.
 November to March is the best time for spotting the exotic birds in this sanctuary.

 12. Nawabganj Bird Sanctuary, Uttar Pradesh